nginx/agent/hugo/content/docker-images.md

   port: 8038
 ```

-Once the nginx-agent.conf is updated with the API setting, here is an example of how to run the container with the updated `nginx-agent.conf` mounted and the port `8038` exposed:
+Once the `nginx-agent.conf` file is updated with the API setting, following the previous example, you can run the container with the updated `nginx-agent.conf` mounted and the port `8038` exposed with the following command:

 ```console
 $ docker run --name nginx-agent -d \